ctrlplusb/easy-peasy/README.md

 const store = createStore(model);
 ```

-You will now have a [Redux store](https://redux.js.org/api/store). 👍
+You will now have a [Redux store](https://redux.js.org/api/store) - all the standard APIs of a Redux store is available to you. 👍

 ### Accessing state directly via the store